gabrieleteotino/bluish-capsule/content/project/datingapp/11-photo-upload/3-cloudinary.md

 CTRL+SHIFT+p Nuget Add Package

-Search *CloudinaryDotNet* and add the latest version.
-(At the time of writing it was 1.3.1)
+Search *CloudinaryDotNet* and add the latest version (at the time of writing it was 1.3.1).

+Add a package for *Newtonsoft.Json* and add the latest version (11.0.2).

-Restore to install the new package
+Restore to install the new packages.

 ```shell
 dotnet restore